doctorfree/MusicPlayerPlus/README.md

     - A backend for playing radio channels from the radio.net
 - **Mopidy-Scrobbler**
     - Mopidy extension for scrobbling music to Last.fm
+    - Requires Last.fm username/password added to `~/.config/mopidy/mopidy.conf`

 Additional Mopidy extensions can be installed and configured.
 For example, to stream Spotify with Mopidy, install and configure the Mopidy-Spotify extension.
 Learn more at https://mopidy.com/ext/

+To view the effective Mopidy configuration run the command `mopidyctl config`.
+This will display the full Mopidy configuration with passwords masked out so that you can safely share the output with others for debugging.

 **[NOTE:]** The Mopidy MPD extension provides compatibility with MPD clients but does not implement all MPD features.
 MPD is much more powerful